-To address this problem, modify the registry and change both UID and GID values to 0 for NFS accesses from Windows.
+To address this problem, modify the registry to change both UID and GID to 0 for NFS access requests from Windows.

 - Step 1 Choose Start > Run and enter regedit to open the registry. - Step 2 Enter the HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\ClientForNFS \CurrentVersion\Default directory.
 Figure 7-1 shows an example of the directory.